NUS-HPC-AI-Lab/VideoSys/README.md

 ### Image

-<b>Training.</b> You can train the DiT model by executing the following command:
+<b>Training.</b> You can train the DiT model on CIFAR10 by executing the following command:

 ```shell
 # Use script